-If this is the first time you’re connecting your iPhone, iPod or iPad to your Windows 10 PC and Windows 10 is not detecting your device, please reboot your PC once and then check if Windows 10 detects your iPhone, iPod or iPad.
+If this is the first time you’re connecting your iPhone, iPod, or iPad to your Windows 10 PC and Windows 10 is not detecting your device, please reboot your PC once and then check if Windows 10 detects your iPhone, iPod or iPad.

 Method 3 of 4

-Update the driver
+Update the iPhone driver

 Step 1: Make sure that you have installed the latest version of iTunes on your Windows 10 PC.

-Step 2: Connect your iPhone, iPod or iPad to your PC using the official cable, tap Trust when you see the following message on your device.
+Step 2: Connect your iPhone, iPod, or iPad to your PC using the official cable, tap Trust when you see the following message on your device.

 Step 3: Open Control Panel by typing its name in the Start menu or taskbar search box and then pressing Enter key.

 Step 4: Change the View by to Small icons, and then click Devices and Printers.